abkazan/My-Code/pytorch_machine_learning/README.md

 ## To run:

-download the python file and run it either in the command line or an idea
+Download the python file and run it

 Note: this project required setting up a python virtual environment in a specific way to work with pytorch.
 Therefore this might not run on other machines